 In some places railroads will mount two signal heads on one mast, one below the other.
-Railroads will use the lower signal head for different purposes depending on location and situation.
+The lower signal head can be used for different purposes depending on location and situation.
 It's up to you to decide what information the second signal head will display to the train crews on your railroad.

-For example - a turnout is to the east of a dual head signal.
+For example - a turnout is to the west of a dual head signal.
 The 2-light lower signal head indicates the position of the turnout points.